top of page

 That's true for several reasons.
 Let's discuss why.

 How is that?
-Natural gas fired power plants have turbine generators that produce electricity.
+Natural gas-fired power plants have turbine generators that produce electricity.
 But that also generates a lot of heat that's normally wasted up the smokestacks.
 But in a combined cycle power plant, that waste heat is instead redirected to run steam-powered generators.
 Hence the term combined cycle.
-They can be 50% more efficient than single cycle plants while using no additional fuel input.
+They can be 50% more efficient than single-cycle plants while using no additional fuel input.

 Click here for a combined-cycle video explainer